RareSkills/solana-tutorial/content/init-if-needed-anchor/init-if-needed-anchor.md

 ![Hero image showing Anchor init_if_needed](https://static.wixstatic.com/media/935a00_da6446a3727044b589537f2fedac8c55~mv2.jpg/v1/fill/w_1480,h_832,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_da6446a3727044b589537f2fedac8c55~mv2.jpg)

-In previous tutorials, we’ve had to initialize an account in a separate transaction before we can write data to it.
+In previous tutorials, we've had to initialize an account in a separate transaction before we can write data to it.
 We may wish to be able to initialize an account and write data to it in one transaction to simplify things for the user.

 Anchor provides a handy macro called `init_if_needed` which, as the name suggests, will initialize the account if it does not exist.

-The example counter below does not need a separate initialize transaction, it will start adding “1” to the `counter` storage right away.
+The example counter below does not need a separate initialize transaction, it will start adding "1" to the `counter` storage right away.

 Rust: